datwit/contact-form-manager/README.md

 The first 2 command's only the first time.
 This uses localstack docker image for local development.
 The tables data will be store in `/tmp`.

-Build the client script, need's at least node 10 installed:
+Build the client script, needs at least node 10 installed:

 ```bash
 cd jsclient